adhuliya/knots/health/index.md

 ====================
 *Health is maintained and improved not only through the advancement and application of health science, but also through the efforts and intelligent lifestyle choices of the individual and society.* -- [myenglishpages.com](https://www.myenglishpages.com/site_php_files/reading-health-tips.php)

-Its pays back many folds to develop healthy habits.
+It pays back many folds to develop healthy habits.
 Here are some,

 * Read an article on health tips daily*.
 (See Firefox Health bookmarks)
 * Drink at least 2L water in a day.